clerma/texturerental/_team/hannah_trahan.md

   the Private Events Director.
 She spent six years with City Club where she worked with a range of social to corporate events and all types of wedding-related events.
-In 2014, she fulfilled her long-time goal and opened Southern Couture Weddings, in 2019, she added full-service travel as part of Southern Couture.
+In 2014, she fulfilled her long-time goal and opened Texture Event Rental Weddings, in 2019, she added full-service travel as part of Texture Event Rental.
 With the shift of her focus now being the design of the weddings she plans, she, along with her husband, launched Texture Rental Collection, a boutique rental company to offer custom builds to complete her designs and rental inventory."